jaslynyee/Submission-CC4/README.md

 # Internship Submission CC4

-This repository contains all the datasets and python scripts for Internship 2024's take-home assignment.
+This repository contains all the datasets, python scripts and documentations for Internship 2024's take-home assignment.

 TASK 1 ------------------------------------------------------------------